imujtaba8488/package_im_stepper/README.md

 Here's a collection of articles, examples, posts, etc. about im_stepper.
 If you find another one please let me know.

-* Medium Article with IconStepper Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e)
+* Medium Article with IconStepper Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e).

 ## Recent Changes

-Here's a list of some important changes.
-Find complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog)
+Here's a list of some important changes in version: 0.1.2+6.
+For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

 * BugFix - ticker disposed with active ticker. [count: 2]